pkulchenko/fullmoon/README.md

-depending on the request method, the library provides two main options to support this: (1) check for the request method inside an action handler (using `request.method` value) and (2) add a condition that filters out requests such that only request with the specified method(s) reach the action handler:
+depending on the request method, the library provides two main options to support this: (1) check for the request method inside an action handler (using `request.method` value) and (2) add a condition that filters out requests such that only requests using the specified method(s) reach the action handler:

 ```lua
 fm.setRoute(fm.GET"/hello(/:name)",